AdaCore/gnatstudio/docs/users_guide/projects.rst

 Creating new scenario variables
 -------------------------------

-Creating a new scenario variable is done through the contextual menu (right-click) in the Project View or the Scenario View itself.
+You create a new scenario variable through the contextual menu (right-click) in the :guilabel:`Project` view or the :guilabel:`Scenario` view itself.
 Select the menu :menuselection:`Project --> Add Configuration Variable`.
 This opens the following dialog:

 .. image:: scenarios.png

-There are two main areas in this dialog: in the top line, you specify the name of the variable.
+There are two main areas in this dialog.
+You specify the name of the variable in the top line.
 This name is used for two purposes:

-* It is displayed in the :guilabel:`Scenario` view
+* It's displayed in the :guilabel:`Scenario` view

-* This is the name of the environment variable from which the initial value is read.
-When GPS is started, all configuration variables are initialized from the host computer environment, although you can of course change its value later on inside GPS.
-Note that selecting a new value for the scenario variable does not change the actual value of the environment variable, which is only used to get the default initial value of the scenario variable.
+* It's the name of the environment variable from which the initial value is read.
+When GPS starts, all configuration variables are initialized from the host computer environment, although you can later change its value inside GPS.
+Selecting a new value for the scenario variable doesn't change the value of the environment variable, which is only used to get the default initial value of the scenario variable.

-  When you spawn external tools like gnatmake for instance, you can also specify the value they will use for the scenario variable by using a command line switch, typically `-X`.
+  When you spawn external tools like `gnatmake`, you can also specify the value they should use for the scenario variable by using a command line switch, typically `-X`.

-If you click on the arrow on the right of this name area, GPS will display the list of all the environment variables that are currently defined.
-However, you don't need to pick the name of an existing variable, neither must the variable exist when GPS is started.
+Click on the arrow on the right of this name area to display the list of all environment variables that are currently defined.
+However, you can choose any variable; the environment variable need not exist when you start GPS.

-The second part of this dialog is the list of authorized value for this variable.
-Any other value will generate an error reported by GPS, and the project won't be loaded as a result.

-One of these values is the default value (the one whose button in the Default column is selected).
-This means that if the environment variable doesn't exist when GPS is started, GPS will behave as if it did exist with this default value.
+The second area in this dialog is the list of possible value for this variable.
+GPS will generate an error and won't load the project if you specify any other value.
+One of these values is the default (the one whose button in the Default column is selected): if the environment variable isn't defined exist when GPS starts, it behaves as if had this default value.

-The list of possible values can be edited by right-clicking on the name of the variable, and selecting one of :guilabel:`Edit properties` or :guilabel:`Delete variable`.
+You can edit the list of possible values by right-clicking on the name of the variable and selecting either :guilabel:`Edit properties` or :guilabel:`Delete variable`.

 .. index:: project; editing scenario variable